Whakamarama: Coronavirus pandemic

 During the 2020 coronavirus lockdown, nine-year-old Whakamārama girl Lucinda Finnimore wrote a letter to Prime Minister Jacinda Ardern, asking if the Easter Bunny and Tooth Fairy were deemed essential workers during lockdown.

 Ardern responded that they were essential workers, resulting in international media coverage from the Washington Post, the New York Times, CNN, BBC News,. and others.

 Salon published an opinion piece, criticising American media for reporting Finnimore's question and Ardern's response, while failing to cover the pandemic in Asia, and what the United States could learn from what was happening in Asia.

 Marae

 Tawhitinui Marae is located in the Ōmokoroa area.
 It is a tribal meeting ground of the Ngāti Ranginui hapū of Pirirākau, and includes the Kahi meeting house.

 In October 2020, the Government committed $68,682 from the Provincial Growth Fund to upgrade the marae, creating an estimated 13 jobs.

+Notable people

+Te Paea Paringatai, a descendant of Waikato, Ngāti Ranginui, and Ngāti Porou, was elected to be the first International Federation of Library Associations and Institutions (IFLA) President-elect from New Zealand.